 Buying clothes for your family

-Expensive does not mean good and price does not reflect quality.
+Expensive does not mean good and price does not always reflect quality.
 Even though it can be extremely difficult, we recommend that you check the care label and the clothing’s quality.
 What should you look for?
 And what should you be aware of?
 Find answers to these questions below.

 How to keep your family’s finest from getting wrinkled: Squeeze